-Australia’s iron ore sales increased 8.5 per cent, reaching a record 826 million tonnes in 2017–18.
-Sales have increased steadily, with annual volumes growing 161 per cent over the past ten years alone.
-China is the State’s largest iron ore export market, accounting for $50 billion (82 per cent) of exports in 2017-18.
-Japan and South Korea were the next two largest exports markets, accounting for $5 billion (9 per cent) and $4 billion (6 per cent) respectively.
+Western Australia’s iron ore sales more than doubled over the past decade, from 317 million tonnes in 2008-09 to 794 million tonnes in 2018-19.
+China is the State’s largest iron ore export market, accounting for $62.4 billion (82 per cent) of exports in 2018-19.
+Japan and South Korea were the next two largest exports markets, accounting for $5.7 billion (7.5 per cent) and $4.5 billion (6 per cent) respectively.

 Iron is the world’s most commonly used metal, with iron ore a key ingredient in steel making.
 To produce 1,000 kilograms of crude steel, about 1,400 kilograms of iron ore is required.
 Iron can be alloyed with a variety of elements to produce stronger and harder products used by the construction and manufacturing industries.
 This includes buildings, motor vehicles, ships, trucks, pipelines, trains and railway tracks.

-Employing more than 43,000 employees (full-time equivalent) in 2018, the iron ore sector is the State’s largest mineral employer.
-With a multitude of iron ore mines in WA, the sector is a large part of the Western Australian economy, accounting for 17 per cent of gross state product and 57 per cent of mining industry value added in 2017-18.
+Employing more than 45,260 employees (full-time equivalent) in 2018-19, the iron ore sector is the State’s largest mineral employer.
+With a multitude of iron ore mines in WA, the sector is a large part of the Western Australian economy, accounting for 17 per cent of gross state product and 57 per cent of mining industry value added.
 The value of iron ore accounted for 47 per cent of Western Australia’s merchandise exports and 54 per cent of Western Australia’s minerals and petroleum sales.
-Iron ore accounted for 77 per cent of Western Australia’s royalties in 2017-18 and 18.
+Iron ore accounted for 75 per cent of Western Australia’s royalties in 2018-19.

 *Sources: DMIRS, JTSI.